-Parliament: Rajya Sabha proceedings begin, Opposition continues to protest farm laws

-As many as 12 MPs from Opposition wrote to Lok Sabha Speaker Om Birla, saying the condition of farmers at Delhi borders resembled that of prisoners.
+Parliament: Ghazipur barricades look like Berlin Wall, says Congress MP Partap Bajwa

 The Opposition continued its tirade of criticism of the government against the new agriculture laws in Parliament on Friday, the fourth day of the Budget session.
+Congress MP Partap Bajwa criticised the government for the crackdown on the farmers’ protest, saying the barricades at the Ghazipur protest site looked like the Berlin wall.

+Bahujan Samaj Party MP Satish Mishra also spoke out against the heavy barricading at Delhi’s borders.
+He said that the government wouldn’t have made such heavy security arrangements even at the border with Pakistan.
+Mishra added that cutting off farmers’ access to amenities was a violation of human rights.

 Both Houses of Parliament were adjourned multiple times on Thursday as politicians protested against the laws and the Centre’s handling of the farmers’ agitation.

 As many as 12 MPs from Opposition parties also met Lok Sabha Speaker Om Birla and handed him a letter, saying the condition of farmers resembled that of prisoners in jail.
 This came after a delegation of 15 non-National Democratic Alliance Members of Parliament were stopped from visiting protesting farmers at Delhi’s Ghazipur border.